makimattila/makimattila.github.io/index.md

 I am grateful to Aalto University, Emil Aaltonen Foundation, Finnish Cultural Foundation, Fulbright Finland Foundation, HSE Support Foundation, KAUTE Foundation, and OP Group Research Foundation for funding my research work.  </p>

 <p align="justify">
-Microeconomics is fun, but I also like to wander through the streets of Helsinki on a sunlit summer night---marveling at the Art Nouveau façades, watching the waves of the Baltic Sea and listening to a Sibelius symphony.  </p>
+Microeconomics is fun, but I also like to wander through the streets of Helsinki on a sunlit summer night&mdash;marveling at the Art Nouveau façades, watching the waves of the Baltic Sea and listening to a Sibelius symphony.  </p>

 ## Research